silinternational/idp-in-a-box/terraform/040-id-broker/README.md

  - `notification_email` - Email address to send alerts/notifications to.
 Default: notifications disabled
  - `password_expiration_grace_period` - Grace period after `password_lifespan` after which the account will be locked.
 Default: `+30 days`
  - `password_lifespan` - Time span before which the user should set a new password.
 Default: `+1 year`
+ - `password_mfa_lifespan_extension` - Extension to password lifespan for users with at least one 2-step Verification option.
+Default: `+4 years`
  - `password_reuse_limit` - Number of passwords to remember for "recent password" restriction.
 Default: `10`
  - `send_get_backup_codes_emails` - Bool of whether or not to send get backup codes emails.
 Default: `true`
  - `send_invite_emails` - Bool of whether or not to send invite emails.
 Default: `true`